roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

     i += 1
 ```

 In such cases, we need to pay attention to the condition and analyze how it changes with every iteration.
 This is a lot to think about when we just want to check every item in collections.
-The for loop hides this complexity and focus us on the item processing part:
+The "for" loop hides this complexity and focuses us on the item processing part:

 ```python
 pets: list[str] = ["dog", "cat", "parrot"]